The Orioles have reshuffled their roster and retooled for the future, but some things never change.

-Mussina left the game un-der curious circumstances for the fourth straight start, replaced by reliever Mike Trombley to open the eighth after an impressive seven-strikeout, no-walk performance.
+Mussina left a game under curious circumstances for the fourth straight start, replaced by reliever Mike Trombley to open the eighth after an impressive seven-strikeout, no-walk performance.
 There was no immediate explanation, but Mussina and manager Mike Hargrove would later reveal that the veteran right-hander had suffered a recurrence of the slight groin strain that forced him out of his previous start.

 What else can go wrong?
 He left his Aug.
 16 start against the Chicago White Sox after just four innings because of flu symptoms and came out of his Aug.
-21 game against the Kansas City Royals after seven strong innings with a cracked callus on his pitching hand.
+21 game against the Royals after seven strong innings with a cracked callus on his pitching hand.
 His most recent time out, he gave up just four hits over seven innings before the groin tightness intervened.
 The strain was less severe this time, but Hargrove agreed that it would be unwise to continue.

 Mussina entered last night's game with a string of 16 innings in which he had not allowed an earned run.
 If his physical condition was an issue at the outset, he seemed to dispense with it quickly, striking out five of the first nine batters he faced and extending that streak to 20 innings before Tigers shortstop Deivi Cruz stroked a low line drive over the left-field fence to break the scoreless tie in the fifth.

-It was Cruz's eighth home run of the year, and it probably wouldn't have been more than a double anywhere but cozy Camden Yards or the tiny Metrodome in Minneapolis.
-The ball barely cleared the wall, but it traveled far enough to put the Tigers ahead and mustrate again how poorly Mussina has been supported by the Orioles offense this year.
+It was Cruz's eighth home run of the year and it probably wouldn't have been more than a double anywhere but cozy Camden Yards or the tiny Metrodome in Minneapolis.
+The ball barely cleared the wall, but it traveled far enough to put the Tigers ahead and illustrate again how poorly Mussina has been supported by the Orioles' offense this year.

-While the bases-empty home run was ending an impressive streak by Mussina, the Orioles offense was extending an unimpressive one at his expense.
+While the bases-empty home run was ending an impressive streak by Mussina, the Orioles' offense was extending an unimpressive one at his expense.
 The Orioles had not scored a run to benefit Mussina since the fifth inning of the Aug.
 21 game against the Royals.
-The streak grew to 14 innings, as Tigers starter Brian Moehler closed out an impressive month of August by carrying a two-hit shut-out into the sixth.
+The streak grew to 14 innings as Tigers starter Brian Moehler closed out an impressive month of August by carrying a two-hit shutout bid into the sixth.

 Of course, it was just more of the same for Mussina, who already was the American League's biggest victim of non-support (3.69 runs per nine innings) before the Orioles waited more than five innings to get on the scoreboard.